 New Hampshire is a “partial point of contact” state for NICS.
 New Hampshire law authorizes, but does not require, the New Hampshire Department of Safety (“DOS”) to act as a point of contact for NICS.1 DOS has chosen to act as a point of contact for handgun sales, but not long gun sales.
 This means that, in New Hampshire, firearms dealers selling handguns must initiate the background check required by federal law by contacting DOS, but firearm dealers selling long guns must initiate the background check required by federal law by contacting the FBI directly.2

-For a discussion of persons prohibited by federal or state law from possessing or purchasing a firearm, see the New Hampshire Prohibited Purchasers Generally section.
+For a discussion of persons prohibited by federal or state law from possessing or purchasing a firearm, see the New Hampshire Firearm Prohibitions section.

 New Hampshire does not require private sellers (sellers who are not licensed dealers) to initiate a background check when transferring a firearm.